 A small patent ductus arteriosus often doesn't cause problems and might never need treatment.
-However, a large patent ductus arteriosus left untreated can allow poorly oxygenated blood to flow in the wrong direction, weakening the heart muscle and causing heart failure and other complications.
+However, a large, untreated patent ductus arteriosus can let oxygen-poor blood move the wrong way.
+This can weaken the heart muscle, causing heart failure and other complications.

-Treatment options for a patent ductus arteriosus include monitoring, medications, and closure by cardiac catheterization or surgery.
+Treatment options for a patent ductus arteriosus include regular health checkups, medicines, and a procedure or surgery to close the opening.

 A large PDA found during infancy or childhood might cause: